 I haven’t made Brazilian Cheese bread since I left Brazil a few years ago.
-But, with all the gluten-free friends and family around me, I had to wow them with the best dang bread they will ever eat!
+But, with all the gluten-free friends and family around me now, I had to wow them with the best dang bread they will ever eat!

 The flour ground from the yucca, (manioc, cassava) root is used in many Brazilian recipes and is only just gaining its fame here in America.
 This easy bread recipe has no yeast or baking soda, and yet when it bakes, it is light and airy just like a pate choux pastry.